Pratssubedi/RepData_PeerAssessment1/PA1_template.md

 So interval 835 contains maximum number of steps.

-## Part 3: Imputing missing values
+## Task 3: Imputing missing values

 Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.